aws/aws-advanced-jdbc-wrapper/examples/SpringWildflyExample/README.md

-# Tutorial: Getting Started with the AWS JDBC Driver, Spring Boot and Wildfly
+# Tutorial: Getting Started with the AWS Advanced JDBC Wrapper, Spring Boot and Wildfly

 In this tutorial, you will set up a Wildfly and Spring Boot application with the AWS Advanced JDBC Driver, and use the wrapper to execute some simple database operations.

 > Note: this tutorial was written using the following technologies:
 >    - Spring Boot 2.7.1
 >    - Wildfly 26.1.1 Final
->    - AWS JDBC Driver 2.6.6
+>    - AWS Advanced JDBC Wrapper 2.6.6
 >    - Postgresql 42.5.4
 >    - Gradle 7
 >    - Java 11